 Token: Loggly Customer Token

 Before you press Add Syslog-NG bear in mind the warning that when you add the Syslog-NG capsule, there will be a rolling restart of the database to enable the logging to be installed.
-Make sure your application will not be affected by this restart, either by scheduling during from quiet periods or by using database calls which can handle rolling restarts.
+Make sure your application will not be affected by this restart, either by scheduling during quiet periods or by using database calls which can handle rolling restarts.

 When you are ready, click Add Syslog-NG and a new capsule will be provisioned to forward all logs to Loggly.